cbworden/shake-doc/shakemap_archives.rst

 Rather, our approach is to generally show the average effect because it is difficult to justify a particular choice of hypocenter or to show the results for every possible hypocentral location.
-Our empirical predictive approach also only gives average peak ground-motion values so it does not account for all the expected variability in motions, other than the aforementioned site amplification variations.
+Our empirical predictive approach also only gives median peak ground-motion values so it does not account for all the expected variability in motions, other than the aforementioned site amplification variations.
 Actual ground-motions show significant variability for a given distance, magnitude, and site condition and, hence, the scenario